open-resources/physics_bank/content/public/008.Energy/Potential Energy/Spring Energy Relation/Spring Energy Relation.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Spring Energy Relation
+        title: Spring Energy Relation
+      part1:
+        ans1:
-    params_part1_ans1_value: Proportional to the square of the stretch of the spring.
+          value: Proportional to the square of the stretch of the spring.
+        ans2:
-    params_part1_ans2_value: Proportional to the stretch of the spring.
+          value: Proportional to the stretch of the spring.
+        ans3:
-    params_part1_ans3_value: Inversely proportional to the square of the stretch of the spring.
+          value: Inversely proportional to the square of the stretch of the spring.
+        ans4:
-    params_part1_ans4_value: Inversely proportional to the stretch of the spring.
+          value: Inversely proportional to the stretch of the spring.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1